-- 1) Enable the reasonable operation, maintenance and minor upgrading of existing National Grid infrastructure. - 2) Provide for the major upgrading of existing National Grid infrastructure and the development of new National Grid infrastructure to which policies D.2.17 and D.2.18 apply, where: - a) the route, site and method selection demonstrate that, as far as practicable given the constraints imposed by the technical, locational or operational requirements of the network: - i.
-For areas and taxa referred to in Policy D.2.18(1)(a) and (2)(a), and outstanding natural character areas and outstanding natural landscapes and features referred to in Policy D.2.17(1), in order of preference: - A) infrastructure will be located outside of the areas, landscapes and features in (i) or located to avoid adverse effects on the taxa in (i); - B) infrastructure will be located in more compromised parts of the areas, landscapes and features in (i), where that reduces adverse effects on the characteristics, qualities and values of the areas, landscapes in features in (i); - C) techniques (such as structure selection) will be used to avoid any remaining adverse effects on the areas, landscapes, features and taxa in (i); - D) any remaining adverse effects on the areas, landscapes and features and taxa in (i) that cannot be avoided, will be remedied or mitigated; and - ii.
-For other natural character areas and other natural landscapes and features in the coastal environment referred to in Policy D.2.17(1) and areas and taxa referred to in Policy D.2.18(1)(b) and (2)(b), in order of preference: - A) infrastructure will be located to avoid significant adverse effects on the areas, landscapes, features and taxa in (ii);
+- 1) Enable the reasonable operation, maintenance and minor upgrading of existing National Grid infrastructure. - 2) Provide for the major upgrading of existing National Grid infrastructure and the development of new National Grid infrastructure to which D.2.17 Managing adverse effects on Natural Character, Outstanding Natural Landscapes and Outstanding Natural Features and D.2.18 Managing adverse effects on indigenous biodiversity apply, where: - a) the route, site and method selection demonstrate that, as far as practicable given the constraints imposed by the technical, locational or operational requirements of the network: - i. for areas and taxa referred to in D.2.18(1)(a) Managing adverse effects on indigenous biodiversity and D.2.18(2)(a) Managing adverse effects on indigenous biodiversity, and Outstanding Natural Character Areas and Outstanding Natural Landscapes and features referred to in D.2.17(1) Managing adverse effects on Natural Character, Outstanding Natural Landscapes and Outstanding Natural Features, in order of preference: - 1. infrastructure will be located outside of the areas, landscapes and features in (i) or located to avoid adverse effects on the taxa in (i); - infrastructure will be located in more compromised parts of the areas, landscapes and features in (i), where that reduces adverse effects on the characteristics, qualities and values of the areas, landscapes in features in (i); - 3. techniques (such as structure selection) will be used to avoid any remaining adverse effects on the areas, landscapes, features and taxa in (i); - 4. any remaining adverse effects on the areas, landscapes and features and taxa in (i) that cannot be avoided, will be remedied or mitigated; and - ii. for other Natural Character Areas and other natural landscapes and features in the coastal environment referred to in D.2.17(1) Managing adverse effects on Natural Character, Outstanding Natural Landscapes and Outstanding Natural Features and areas and taxa referred to in D.2.18(1)(b) Managing adverse effects on indigenous biodiversity and D.2.18(2)(b) Managing adverse effects on indigenous biodiversity, in order of preference:

-- B) techniques (such as structure selection) will be used to avoid any rema8ining significant adverse effects on the areas, landscapes, features and taxa in (ii); - any remaining adverse effects on the areas, landscapes and features and taxa in(i) that cannot be avoided, will be remedied or mitigated; and - b) when applying (a), recognise that, in some circumstances, the adverse effects on the values of the areas, landscapes, features and taxa in (a)(i) and significant adverse effects on the values of the areas, landscapes, features and taxa in (a)(ii), may be such that the effects will need to be avoided; - c) other adverse effects are avoided, remedied or mitigated.
+- 1. infrastructure will be located to avoid significant adverse effects on the areas, landscapes, features and taxa in (ii); - 2. techniques (such as structure selection) will be used to avoid any rema8ining significant adverse effects on the areas, landscapes, features and taxa in (ii); - 3. any remaining adverse effects on the areas, landscapes and features and taxa in (i) that cannot be avoided, will be remedied or mitigated; and - b) when applying (a), recognise that, in some circumstances, the adverse effects on the values of the areas, landscapes, features and taxa in (a)(i) and significant adverse effects on the values of the areas, landscapes, features and taxa in (a)(ii), may be such that the effects will need to be avoided; - c) other adverse effects are avoided, remedied or mitigated.

-D.2.11 Protection of regionally significant infrastructure
+D.2.11 Protection of Regionally Significant Infrastructure

-When considering new use and development activities that could adversely affect the ongoing operation, maintenance, upgrade or development of regionally significant infrastructure; ensure that the regionally significant infrastructure is not compromised.
+When considering new use and development activities that could adversely affect the ongoing operation, maintenance, upgrade or development of Regionally Significant Infrastructure; ensure that the Regionally Significant Infrastructure is not compromised.